 There is a lot of time and effort involved in creating the reports every morning.
-The reports that cover wider areas in particular - for example Niseko, Hakuba, Yuzawa - take quite a bit of time to put together every morning.
+In particular, the reports that cover wider areas - for example Niseko, Hakuba, Yuzawa - take quite a bit of time to put together every morning.
 Lots of information needs to be checked, data needs to be updated, the report needs to be written and then checked...

-The people who are posting the reports are not ski resort employees doing this as part of their job.
-They probably need some coffee before posting.
-(Toast in some cases).
+The people who are posting these reports are not ski resort employees doing this as part of their job.
+Our reporters probably need some coffee before posting and toast in some cases.
 They may need to dig themselves out of their home if it is snowing heavily.
 And they may also need to see to any number of circumstances and random complexities that life throws at them on any given morning.

 So please keep all that in mind.